 13. Dolphins Often Hunt Together For Meals

 Dolphins are the ocean’s top predators.
 They eat all sorts of fish, squid, and shrimp just to name a few!
 What they can find in their habitat varies from place to place.
-Dolphins are also opportunistic feeders who do take advantage of not only what’s around but also where in order to maximize hunting success some areas have lots more seafood than others.
+Wild dolphins are also opportunistic feeders who do take advantage of not only what’s around but also where in order to maximize hunting success some areas have lots more seafood than others.

 The dolphin has teeth that are used for holding food and then swallowing it whole.
 The size of their meals depends on the individual, but they can only eat smaller to medium-sized fish because larger prey would be too much work!